jiayuewan/group-testing-with-household-correlation/readme.md

-This is th repository for correlated group testing.
+This is the repository for correlated group testing.